sillsdev/ptx2pdf/docs/documentation/README.md

 Letters and punctuation that do not match the above special characters will copied into the output.
 The default value for `show` is `b\_c:v`, giving an output such as "Genesis 1:1".
-WARNING: spaces at the start and mid-string are ignored (due to a peculiarity of TeX), and as a by-product of this problem, a space at the end of the `show` parameter will cause a crash.
+WARNING: spaces in the string are ignored (due to a peculiarity of TeX).

 ### <a name="ptx2pdf-MacroSetupParameters-scriptTags"></a><a name="ptx2pdf-MacroSetupParameters-Appendix:CommonOpenTypescripttags">Appendix: Common OpenType script tags</a>